Albert-László Barabási: Network medicine

 His contributions have been instrumental in establishing the Channing Division of Network Medicine at Harvard Medical School and the Network Medicine Institute, representing 33 universities and institutions around the world committed to advancing the field.
-Barabási's work in network medicine has led to multiple experimentally falsifiable predictions, helping identify experimentally validated novel pathways in asthma, the prediction of new mechanism of action for compounds such as rosmarinic acid, and the repurposing of existing drugs for new therapeutic functions (drug repurposing).
+Barabási's work in network medicine has led to multiple experimentally falsifiable predictions, helping identify experimentally validated novel pathways in asthma, the prediction of new mechanism of action for compounds such as rosmarinic acid, and the repurposing of existing drugs for new therapeutic functions.

 The practical applications of network medicine have made significant impacts in clinical settings.
 For example, his research aids physicians in determining whether rheumatoid arthritis patients will respond to anti-TNF therapy.
 During COVID Barabási led a major collaboration involving researchers from Harvard University, Boston University and The Broad Institute, to predict and experimentally test the efficacy for COVID patients of 6,000 approved drugs.

 Dark matter of nutrition and food complexity

 Barabási's work on nutritional dark matter and food composition, in collaboration with Giulia Menichetti, has fundamentally reshaped our understanding of diet as a complex system and its implication for health.
 In his 2019 study, he revealed that conventional nutritional databases track only a minuscule fraction of the over 26,000 biochemicals present in food, coining the term "nutritional dark matter," work that inspired the Periodic Table of Food Initiative by the Rockefeller Foundation and the American Heart Association.
 In 2021, he extended network medicine approaches to elucidate the health implications of polyphenols, demonstrating how intricate molecular networks connect dietary compounds to health outcomes.
 His research on food processing led to the development of the first AI tool to predict the degree of food processing for any food, and showed that over 73% of the US food supply is ultra-processed and correlating processing levels with adverse health markers.
 Barabási's efforts culminated in the 2025 release of GroceryDB and the TrueFood database, that is used by millions on a daily basis, as it reveals the processing levels of foods in US supermarkets.